cutlerCLI/cutlercli.github.io/book/src/system-settings.md

 # Basics & System Settings

-## Configuration Syntax
+## Syntax

-cutler can do a number of things if you use it right.
-Here's a basic example of a TOML configuration for cutler:
+Here is a basic example of a cutler configuration file:

 ```toml
 # ~/.config/cutler/config.toml